Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/test.typ

 = Consistency
 == Background
-Consistency is very important in machines and in competitions, as we need to be able to predict how our robot will operate.
-In terms of the clamp, we need to be reasonably certain that it can successfully maintain a hold onto a mobile goal.
+Consistency is very important in machines and competitions, as we need to be able to predict how our robot will operate.
+In terms of the clamp, we need to be reasonably certain that it can successfully maintain a hold on a mobile goal.
 We define a successful clamping as one in which the mobile goal stake tilts towards the robot.

 == Hypothesis
 The robot will successfully clamp onto the mobile goal 70% of the time.